Daniel Pinillos

-Daniel "Dani" Pinillos González (born 22 October 1992) is a Spanish professional footballer who plays as a left-back for Rayo Majadahonda.
+Daniel "Dani" Pinillos González (born 22 October 1992) is a Spanish professional footballer who plays as a left-back.

 Club career

 Early career

 Born in Logroño, La Rioja, Pinillos graduated from local UD Logroñés' youth system, and joined Racing de Santander in July 2010.
 He made his senior debuts with the latter's B-team in the 2010–11 season, being relegated from Segunda División B.

 On 9 July 2013, Pinillos signed for CD Ourense, also in the third level.
 He appeared regularly for the side, contributing with 21 appearances.

 Córdoba

 On 30 January 2014, Pinillos moved to fellow league club Córdoba CF B, and played his first official game with the main squad on 2 March, starting in a 1–0 away win against Girona FC in the Segunda División championship.
 On 18 July, after appearing in 16 matches during the campaign, he renewed his link with the Andalusians for three years, being definitely promoted to the first team now in La Liga.

 Pinillos made his debut in the main category of Spanish football on 25 August 2014, starting and being booked in a 0–2 loss at Real Madrid.
 On 22 March of the following year, he was sent off in the dying minutes of a 1–3 away loss against Real Sociedad after offending the assistant referee, being later handed a four-match ban.
 On 11 June, after suffering relegation, Pinillos was released by the Verdiblancos.